inesmargarida/RV-project/README.md

 This project was made for a Virtual Reality course teached at IST.

-This project runs in Oculus Quest Equipments.
+This project runs in Oculus Quest and was created with Unity in the version 2019.4.13f1

 ## To execute the project:
   - Download the project to your computer
-  - Open the project with unity
+  - Open the project with Unity
   - Go to in **Manager** GameObject and then select in **Manager Script** which method you wish to test: **Iterator Cursor** or **Depth Ray**
   - Also in **Manager Script** select a Stage